kadamwhite/talks/2016/wp-node-feelingrestful/wp-node-feelingrestful.md

 ```
 <!-- .element class="stretch" -->

 ???
 On the last page we rendered our context into "single.tmpl"; this is what that looks like in ExpressPress.
-Express works with just about any JavaScript templating language; here I'm using one called Combine.
+Express works with just about any JavaScript templating language; here I'm using one called Combyne.

-A router, and templates... these are basic components, but that does illustrate the "big flaw" in this approach.

----

-### Node Servers are
-# Very D.I.Y.

-???
-Node servers give you a huge amount of control, but you get very little for free.
 Routing, Templating -- these are all "solved problems" you have to solve all over again.
 The ExpressPress approach only makes good sense if you're trying to get WordPress content into an existing Node application.

-If you're just trying to display WordPress content in traditional site format, just use core directly -- Kathleen is going to dive into this calculus more in the next session.
+Kathleen is going to dive into this calculus about when it's appropriate to use the API more in the next session.

 ---